Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 <br>

-We can notice that native country column has majority of the data from United States.
+As mentioned above the native country column has most of the data from United States.
+This is obvious because the survey was collected in the Unites States.

 ![Data_available_1](../imgs/Data_available_1.png)
 `**Figure 4**`
 <br>

+Broadly the representation of different categories within each feature is not the same.
+We have much more data for white people compared to any other race.
+The people working in private sector jobs dominate the training data set.

+The target variable/Income_Class contains around `24720` entries for the category of people earning `<=$50k` or category 0 and around `7841` entries of people earning more than `$50k` or category `1`.
+This is important observation indicating that our dataset is biased towards people earning less than `$50k`, checking the [confusion matrix](https://www.dataschool.io/simple-guide-to-confusion-matrix-terminology/) will be a good idea while comparing the ML models.
+We will discuss this later when we compare the models.

-Did you notice there are some '?' in workclass, native country and occupation level.
+Did you notice there are some ```?``` in ```workclass```, ```native country``` and ```occupation``` level.
 Its hard to make a guess what these entries could be.
 Probably some people did not want to disclose these details.
-If we remove these entries we will loose 2399 rows of which most of them are in the occupation column.
+If we remove these entries we will loose 2399 entries of which most of them are in the occupation column.
 Lets keep them for now.<br>

-The target variable/Income_Class contains around `24720` entries for the category of people earning `<=\$50k` or category 0 and around `7841` entries of people earning more than `\$50k` or category `1`.
-This is important observation indicating that our dataset is biased towards people earning less than `\$50k`, checking the [confusion matrix](https://www.dataschool.io/simple-guide-to-confusion-matrix-terminology/) would be a good idea while comparing the ML models.

 Now lets see what proportion of people in each variable above lie in which income bracket.
 Please note these are proportions and while making any conclusion we should have a look at Figure 3 and Figure 4 above to see how much data exists in each category.